 By Zaid Al-Nassir, Decision Resources Group (DRG)

-[7/17/2019 Editor Note: This article has been updated to reflect Mexico’s ratification of the deal and other recent developments]
+[1/27/2019 Editor Note: This article has been updated to reflect recent U.S. and Canadian efforts to ratify the agreement.]

 On Nov.
-30, 2018, US President Donald Trump, then-Mexican President Enrique Peña Nieto, and Canadian Prime Minister Justin Trudeau signed The United States–Mexico–Canada Agreement (USMCA), concluding over a year of negotiations surrounding the much-publicized successor to the North American Free Trade Agreement (NAFTA).
-Though signed and agreed to in principle, the new agreement has only been ratified by Mexico, and not by the US and Canadian legislatures, and thus has not yet come into force.
+30, 2018, U.S. President Donald Trump, then- Mexican President Enrique Peña Nieto, and Canadian Prime Minister Justin Trudeau signed The United States–Mexico–Canada Agreement (USMCA), concluding over a year of negotiations surrounding the much-publicized successor to the North American Free Trade Agreement (NAFTA).
+Though signed and agreed to in principle, the new agreement has been ratified only by the U.S. and Mexico, but not by Canadian legislature, and thus has not yet come into force.

 Despite the contentious nature of the negotiations, as well as criticism levelled at some of the new provisions, analysts appear to agree that the USMCA represents an upgrade — albeit a modest one — over NAFTA for all parties included.
 One facet of the new agreement surrounding medical devices marks clear progress for North American medtech markets, given that NAFTA did not include a section dealing exclusively with medical devices.

 Titled Annex 12-E, this addition has been hailed by AdvaMed as a significant improvement in the rules governing medical devices across North America.
 Included in this annex are a handful of provisions, summarized below, that the signatories must abide by once the agreement is ratified and in force:

 - All signatories must make available online a description of each competent authority, its specific responsibilities, and regularly updated contact information.